-A USGS topographic map is usually named for the most prominent feature within the bounds of the map, which is frequently a community.
-Most topographic maps are named for the most centrally located, well-known, and/or largest community identified on the map.
+A USGS topographic map is usually named for the most prominent feature within the bounds of the map, frequently a community.
+Most topographic maps are named for the most centrally located, well-known, and/or largest community labeled on the map.

 If the community for which the map should be named falls on two or more maps, a directional term might be used such as East and West.
-An example is Washington East and Washington West, D.C.
+An example is Washington East, D.C. and Washington West, D.C.

-If the map contains no communities or is very rural, it can be named for the most prominent and centrally located physical or natural feature within the bounds of the map.
+If the map contains no communities or covers a very rural area, it can be named for the most prominent and centrally located physical or natural feature within the bounds of the map.

-A map's primary state is the state that contains the name feature, which is not always the state that has most of the map area.
-The primary state is almost always included in the map title.
+A map's primary State is the one that contains the named feature, which is not necessarily the State that has most of the map area.
+The primary State is almost always included in the map title.
 Secondary states are often, but not always, also included in the title.
 If multiple states are present in the title, the primary state is listed first.